 What is the grace period for Exchange Bank Certificate of Deposit?

 Exchange Bank Certificate of Deposit does not specify what their grace period is.
 A grace period is a period of time during which you can withdraw the money in your CD without paying an early withdrawal penalty.
 A grace period starts the day after a CD’s maturity date, or the final day a CD is opened.
 Standard CDs renew automatically at the same term if you don't withdraw your money after the grace period.
 Note that the new CD rates probably won’t be the same as the original.

 What types of fees, such as early withdrawal penalties, does Exchange Bank Certificate of Deposit charge?

 Financial institutions don't typically charge many fees on CDs.
 However, most charge a fee if you choose to withdraw your money before the CD term ends.

 Exchange Bank does not charge an early withdrawal fee.

-Exchange Bank does not seem to charge any of the fees we track.
+Exchange Bank does charge any of the fees we track.